LSSTScienceCollaborations/ObservingStrategy/README.md

 ## Contacts

-This effort is being coordinated by Zeljko Ivezic, but contributions are welcome from all round the LSST science collaborations.
-Perhaps we are missing a science area?
+This effort is being coordinated by Zeljko Ivezic (@ivezic) and Beth Willman (@bethwillman), while Phil Marshall (@drphilmarshall) is the white paper editor-in-chief.
+Any of them can propagate your privately-communicated concerns into a redacted issue on this repository.
+Contributions are very welcome from all round the LSST science collaborations, and beyond.
+Perhaps we are missing a science case?
 Or an idea for how to perturb the observing strategy?
 We'd like to hear from you!
 Please send all your feedback to [this repo's issues](https://github.com/LSSTScienceCollaborations/ObservingStrategy/issues).

-The MAF Workshop SOC is: Zeljko Ivezic, Debbie Bard, Andy Connolly, Phil Marshall, Tom Matheson, Steve Ridgway, Michael Strauss, Lucianne Walkowicz, and Beth Willman: any of them can propagate your privately-communicated concerns into a redacted issue on this repository.

 All white paper content is Copyright 2015 The Authors.
 If you make use of the ideas and results in the white paper in your research, please cite it as **"(LSST Science Collaborations in preparation)"**, and provide the URL of this repository: https://github.com/LSSTScienceCollaborations/ObservingStrategy.
+Thanks!